flemo

 • Client: on mount, reads window.location.pathname and takes over from there.

-Pass the server's request path through initPath and the first paint matches the URL — no hydration mismatch.
-In Next.js App Router:
+Pass the request path through initPath and the first paint matches the URL, with no hydration mismatch.
+This works with any setup that renders React to a string and lets flemo own routing from there:

-Pure-SPA setups (Vite, CRA) don't need initPath — the client reads window.location.pathname on its own.
+Pure-SPA setups (Vite, etc.) don't need initPath at all.
+The client reads window.location.pathname on its own.

 On this page